 Car insurance costs can include all sorts of liabilities.
 If you add anti-theft features to your vehicle, you could get a discount of 5% to 25% off your coverage, Forbes reports.

 GPS-based systems, VIN etching and other stolen vehicle recovery systems could all help you lower costs.
 You’d need proof of installment or use for some of these, though.
-Contact your car insurance company to see what you’re eligible for.By clicking our links, you’re supporting our research.
-As an Amazon Associate, we earn a small commission from qualifying purchases.
-Recommendations are not part of any business incentives.
+Contact your car insurance company to see what you’re eligible for.We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.